mindspore-lab/mindnlp/llm/inference/llama/README.md

 ## Setup

-In a conda env with pytorch / cuda available, run:
+In a conda env with mindspore available, run:
 ```
 pip install -r requirements.txt
 ```